 “UCLA has been my dream school since first grade.
 [At first], their sports programs were what got me interested in the school, and after I found out that they also excelled in academics, it has been [my goal to attend there].
 Once UCLA accepted me, it did not really matter what other [school accepted me].”

 If you could go back in time to your freshman year, what would you tell yourself?

 “I do not have any regrets from my high school experience, so I would probably tell [myself] to keep doing what [I am] doing and to enjoy high school while it lasts.”

-What tips would you give your underclassmen about the application process?
+What tips would you give your underclassmen about the college application process?

 “I would tell them to start thinking about apps early.
 The UC system and a lot of other schools release their essay questions early, so once you know what they are you should start thinking about how to approach it.”

 Sydney Ly (12)